 Once an organization has built a data governance foundation and established a metadata management strategy, business and technical users can work together to document relevant metadata – the metadata that identifies and locates data, verifies what it means, determines where it came from, and if it changed along the way.
 They can also determine if all the data is there and they can discover associated data sets, reports or other outputs.
 As a result, business users have the ingredients to develop analytical insights that improve business processes and augment growth while technical users can quickly troubleshoot issues.

 Are you looking for additional information about building a metadata management strategy with data governance?
-Check out the eBook below.
+Check out this eBook, Why Metadata Management is Meeting the Growing Demands of Data Governance.

 For a deeper dive into this topic, visit our resource center.
 Here you will find a broad selection of content that represents the compiled wisdom, experience, and advice of our seasoned data experts and thought leaders.